Loading...

 Portion Control

-Limit the portion size of the cooked tomato and onion dish and roti.
-Eating smaller portions can help manage blood sugar levels.
+Reduce the portion size of the roti and the cooked tomato and onion dish to manage the overall carbohydrate intake, which can help in moderating blood sugar spikes.

-Add healthy fats like avocado slices or a handful of nuts, such as almonds or walnuts, to your meal to improve satiety and slow digestion.
+Add healthy fats like avocado slices or a handful of nuts (almonds or walnuts) to your meal to slow digestion and absorption of carbohydrates.

 Physical Activity